stevengonsalvez/stevengonsalvez.github.io/_devto/01-04-2025-productivity-series-dashboard.md

 Information overload is real.
 As engineers, we consume vast amounts of technical documentation, code examples, architecture patterns, and team knowledge.
 Traditional note-taking systems buckle under this specialized load.

-I'll show you how to build an Obsidian setup that thinks like an engineer—linking concepts like a knowledge graph, storing and retrieving code snippets seamlessly, and ensuring you never lose that brilliant solution you discovered at 2 AM.
+I'll show you how to build an Obsidian setup that thinks like an engineer-linking concepts like a knowledge graph, storing and retrieving code snippets seamlessly, and ensuring you never lose that brilliant solution you discovered at 2 AM.

 It's like having your own personal librarian who not only remembers everything but also understands how all those pieces connect.